davidtreth/taklow-kernewek/README.txt

 The gorhemmyn_kw.py file greets the user depending on the time of day according to the system clock (uses espeak).

 sentence_generator/: This folder contains some horribly obsfucated Python code to generate random sentences following particular structures in Cornish from a small vocabulary.
 It can optionally give an English gloss on the sentences.

+taklowGUI.py: defines some Tkinter GUI widgets imported by other GUI modules

+mutatyaGUI.py: A Tkinter GUI frontend for mutatya.py